NautilusTrader

 The session key is the secp256k1 private key registered on the wallet for API signing.
 The session_key field is redacted in Debug output and Python repr.

-Rust-backed Python v2 nodes use LiveNode.builder(...) and pass concrete factory instances.
+Python nodes use LiveNode.builder(...) and pass concrete factory instances.
 The execution factory needs DeriveExecFactoryConfig, which wraps the trader and account identifiers with the underlying DeriveExecClientConfig.

 from decimal import Decimal